OscarJ12/dok/README.md

 # DOK - Dynamic C Documentation System

 A terminal-based interactive documentation tool for C projects.
 DOK helps you create, manage, and export comprehensive documentation for your C functions with an intuitive interface.
+Created as a practical tool for C developers who want to maintain good documentation practices without leaving the terminal.

 ## Features